harumo11/librealtime/README.md

 librealtime
 ==============
-## A modern and extremely easy header only C++11 library of real time processing.
+## A modern and extremely easy header only C++11 library for real time processing in Linux.

 ## 1.Introduction

 This library's target is support to use real-time processing which is needed system-control field.

 This library allows you to make strict periodic task without difficult Linux kernel and POSIX API knowledge.

 You can make real-time thread like std::thread.

+## 2.Contents

+This library contains two classes.

 |Name|Discription|
 |----|-----------|
 |RealtimeThread|A real-time periodic thread|
 |PolicyThread|A std::thread added priority|

-## 2. How to use
+## 3. How to use

 ```cpp
 #include <iostream>